PWC Safety Tips

 Protect Manitoba's Waters

-For more information on the regulations, cleaning requirements, and legislation please visit Legislation, Regulations and Set Fines on the Government of Manitoba website.
-You can also find information about AIS in the Manitoba Angler’s Guide.
+To learn more about these important regulations, including cleaning requirements and legislation, please visit the Legislation, Regulations, and Set Fines section on the Government of Manitoba website.
+Additionally, you can find valuable information about AIS in the Manitoba Angler’s Guide, helping us all stay informed and safeguard our beloved water resources.
+Read more here

 About Lac du Bonnet, Manitoba